Readless

 Related video from YouTube

-What is an Email Digest Service?
+What Is an Email Digest Service?

 There are three main types of email digest services:

-1. AI-powered summarizers: Tools like Readless that use artificial intelligence to extract key insights and create personalized summaries
+1. AI-powered summarizers: Tools like Readless that use artificial intelligence to extract key insights and create personalized summaries automatically

-2. Manual aggregators: Services like Mailbrew where you manually select sources and build custom digests
+2. Manual aggregators: Services like Mailbrew where you manually select sources and build custom digests with complete control

 3. RSS-based readers: Tools like Feedly and Inoreader that aggregate RSS feeds and newsletters into one interface